Caroline Killeen

-Caroline Pettinato Killeen (1926 – December 2014) was an American activist, perennial political candidate, self-proclaimed nature lobbyist, and former nun.
-She ran as a United States presidential candidate and officially qualified for the ballot in the New Hampshire primary in 2008 as a Democrat; she previously ran in 2004, 1996, 1992 and 1976.
-She ran on a pro-marijuana platform and is an advocate for energy conservation.

-Killeen has also run for various offices in Arizona.
-She ran for Mayor of Tucson in 1983, receiving 11 votes.
+Caroline M. Pettinato Killeen (January 15, 1926 – December 2014) was an American activist, perennial political candidate, and self-proclaimed nature lobbyist.
+She ran as a United States presidential candidate at least five times between 1976 and 2008, and officially qualified for the ballot in the New Hampshire primary in 2008 as a Democrat She ran for Mayor of Tucson in 1983, receiving 31 votes.